 - Rush, A. C. (1962).
 Spiritual Martyrdom in St. Gregory the Great.
 Theological Studies, 23(4), 569-589.

 - Fehl, P. (1973).
 Raphael’s Reconstruction of the Throne of St. Gregory the Great.
 The Art Bulletin, 55(3), 373-379.

 - Rush, A. C. (1945).
 An Echo of Christian Antiquity in St. Gregory the Great: Death a Struggle with the Devil.
 Tradition, 3, 369-380.

 - Meyendorff, J. (1974).
 St. Gregory Palamas and orthodox spirituality.
 St Vladimir’s Seminary Press.

 - comte de Montalembert, C. F. (1872).
 The Monks of the West, from St. Benedict to St. Bernard: book IV.
 St. Benedict. book V. St. Gregory the Great.
-Monastic Italy and Spain in the sixth and seventh centuries. book VI.
-The monks under the first Merovingians. book VII.
+Monastic Italy and Spain in the sixth and seventh centuries.
+Book VI.
+The monks were under the first Merovingians.
+Book VII.
 St. Columbanus.
 The Irish in Gaul and the colonies of Luxeuil.
 1861 (Vol. 2).
 Patrick-Donahoe.